TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

     <rect class="mouse" x="0" y="0" width="800" height="300"/>
     <polygon class="diamondFi mouse" points="400, 280, 310, 150, 400, 20, 490, 150"/>
     <style>
-        .mouse {fill:#E5E4E3;}
+        .mouse { fill: #E5E4E3; }
-        .tulip {fill:#CC2954;}
+        .tulip { fill: #CC2954; }
         .diamondFi {
-            animation-name:diamondFillMode;
+            animation-name: diamondFillMode;
-            animation-duration:4s;
+            animation-duration: 4s;
-            animation-iteration-count:1;
+            animation-iteration-count: 1;
-            animation-fill-mode:forwards;
+            animation-fill-mode: forwards;
         }
         @keyframes diamondFillMode {
-            0% {fill:#CC2954;}
+            0%   { fill: #CC2954; }
-            100% {fill:#F2F230;}
+            100% { fill: #F2F230; }
         }
     </style>
 </svg>
 In this animation (played once) the color of the diamond changes from tulip to lime.
 When the animation ends, the diamond has the lime color.
-The animation remembers and extends the last keyframe because of the property `animation-fill-mode:forwards;`.
+The animation remembers and extends the last keyframe because of the property `animation-fill-mode: forwards;`.
 If you refresh the page in your browser, you can see the animation from the start.

 ### Stroke